Introduction

 HackNotice’s Dark Web Research Service provides comprehensive access to the largest and most actionable collection of dark web data available today.
 Our platform allows your team to search, investigate, and analyze exposures in real time, leveraging intelligence gathered from deep and dark web forums, marketplaces, Telegram channels, credential dumps, infostealer malware logs, and other underground sources.

-Whether you are conducting threat hunting, incident response, digital exposure analysis, or proactive monitoring, the Research Service gives you direct access to almost 80 billion unique leaked records—all fully indexed and immediately searchable.
+Whether you are conducting threat hunting, incident response, digital exposure analysis, or proactive monitoring, the Research Service gives you direct access to over 90 billion unique leaked records, all fully indexed and immediately searchable.

 For a deeper look at operational use cases, review the Research Use Case Playbook (link).